Offense meets defense at Bridgestone Arena on Thursday as the high-volume shooting New Jersey Devils (31-12-4) travel to...

 Nashville Predators fans are always looking for more information about when their team plays the next game.
 For all the information you have been craving and more, be sure to check the top of this page.
 Here at SportsTips, we list all the information you need like the time of the puck drop, location of the game and the all important NHL odds.

-Where did the Nashville Predators finish this season?
+Where did the Nashville Predators finish the season?

 How many games did the Nashville Predators win?